 The person at the center of this case

-John Doe (Hispanic male, unidentified)
+John Doe (Hispanic male, unidentified remains)

 Start here

-On June 14, 2013, unidentified human remains believed to be a Hispanic male were discovered on State Road 70 in DeSoto County, Florida, wearing a work uniform labeled 'Gary' from Shore Mechanical Corp.
+On June 14, 2013, unidentified human remains believed to be a Hispanic male were discovered on State Road 70 in DeSoto County, Florida, wearing work clothing labeled with the name 'Gary' and 'Shore Mechanical Corp.'
 The victim had Klippel Feil Syndrome, a rare medical condition affecting the neck and spine that may have been visually distinctive.
-Despite the identifiable uniform and distinctive medical condition, the victim remains unidentified and investigators seek information about his identity and the circumstances of his death.
+Despite over a decade of investigation, the victim's identity remains unknown, and authorities seek information from anyone who may recognize the distinctive uniform, company affiliation, or medical condition.

 Try asking